Walflower/Sanskrit/README.md

     - react project with routes and boilerplate pages

 - Create server
-    - express project with routing, with placeholder 200 responses
+    - express project with routing

-- Create migrations

-- Gather 15 sample café geolocations in two different cities

-- Create seeds with sample café data
+    - create json file with data
+    - find images of the poses and edit so they are all the same size

 - Deploy client and server projects so all commits will be reflected in production

-- Feature: List cafés from a given location
+- Feature: Login Form
-    - Implement list cafés page including location form
-    - Store given location in sessionStorage
-    - Create GET /cafes endpoint
+    - Create GET /users endpoint

-- Feature: View café
-    - Implement view café page
-    - Create GET /cafes/:id

-- Feature: Rate café
-    - Add form input to view café page
-    - Create POST /ratings
-    - States for add & update ratings

-- Feature: Home page

-- Feature: Create account
+- Feature: Register Form
     - Implement register page + form
     - Create POST /users/register endpoint

-- Feature: Login
+- Feature: Get Quiz data
-    - Implement login page + form
-    - Create POST /users/login endpoint
+    - Create GET /poses endpoint

+- Feature: Sanskrit character/buttons
+    - Create reusable components with with character for users to click

+- Feature: Mission page

+- Feature: Success page

-- Feature: Implement JWT tokens
+- Feature: Score page
-    - Server: Update expected requests / responses on protected endpoints
-    - Client: Store JWT in local storage, include JWT on axios calls

 - Bug fixes